Biden seeks to counter state actions he sees as anti-LGBTQ | Law-Order

 - United States

-US President Joe Biden is issuing executive orders Wednesday to stymie what the White House says are discriminatory legislative attacks on the LGBTQ community by Republican-controlled states.

-The orders seek to discourage “conversion therapy” — a discredited practice that aims to change a person's sexual orientation or gender identity — while also promoting gender-affirming surgery and expanding foster care protections for gay and transgender parents and children.
+President Joe Biden issued an executive order Wednesday to stymie what he called discriminatory legislative attacks on the LGBTQ community by Republican-controlled states, declaring before a signing ceremony packed with activists, “pride is back at the White House.”
+The order seeks to discourage “conversion therapy” — a discredited practice that aims to change a person's sexual orientation or gender identity — while also promoting gender-affirming surgery and expanding foster care protections for gay and transgender parents and children.

-The White House says the actions, which tap money already allocated to federal agencies, are meant to counter 300-plus anti-LGBTQ laws introduced by state lawmakers over the past year alone.
+Tapping money already allocated to federal agencies rather than requiring new funding, Biden said the order is meant to counter 300-plus anti-LGBTQ laws introduced by state lawmakers over the past year alone.
 The Department of Health and Human Services will draft new policies to expand care to LGBTQ families and the Education Department will devise rules to better protect LGBTQ students in public schools.

-The orders will bolster programmes that address the issue of suicide among LGBTQ children and will make adoptions easier for LGBTQ parents and children, White House officials said.

-Biden and Vice President Kamala Harris were to host a reception later Wednesday featuring LGBTQ activists, members of Congress and top administration officials, including Transportation Secretary Pete Buttigieg, who adopted twins with his husband, Chasten.
+The president, first lady Jill Biden and Vice President Kamala Harris attended a crowded reception in the White House's East Room, where the adjacent hallway was decorated in rainbow colors.
+Attending were LGBTQ activists, House Speaker Nancy Pelosi and other members of Congress, and top administration officials, including Transportation Secretary Pete Buttigieg, who adopted twins with his husband, Chasten.
 The gathering is part of the Biden administration's recognition of Pride Month.

-Among the state laws the White House has opposed is Florida's “Don't Say Gay” measure, which was signed by Republican Gov. Ron DeSantis in March.
+“All of you in this room know better than anyone that these attacks are real and consequential for real families,” the president said before sitting to sign the order.
+He pointed specifically to the arrest last weekend of 31 members of the white supremacist group Patriot Front near an Idaho pride event.

+Actions listed within the order attempt to bolster programs better addressing the issue of suicide among LGBTQ children and seek to make adoptions easier for LGBTQ parents and children.
+“It should not take courage to be yourself,” said Jill Biden, who noted that it was a little too hot and humid in summer sun-drenched Washington to hold the event on the South Lawn.
+“We know that, in places across the country like Florida or Texas or Alabama, rights are under attack.
+And we know that in small towns and big cities, prejudice, and discrimination still lurk.”
+Among the state laws the White House has opposed is the so-called “Don't Say Gay” measure in Florida, which was signed by Republican Gov Ron DeSantis in March.
 It bars instruction on sexual orientation and gender identity in kindergarten through third grade.
-Critics and activists say it marginalises LGBTQ people.

-A federal working group will promote educational policies for states and school districts that encourage inclusive learning environments for LGBTQ children.
-The orders call for new rules to discourage conversion therapy, though efforts to enforce bans in places where state law allows the practice will rely on legal challenges from outside the White House.
+Critics say it marginalizes LGBTQ people, and the law sparked a public battle between the state and the Walt Disney Co.
+Biden's action creates a federal working group to help combat LGBTQ homeless and one promoting educational policies for states and school districts that encourage inclusive learning environments for LGBTQ children.
+His order also establish new rules to discourage conversion therapy, though efforts to enforce bans against it in places where state law allows the practice will rely on legal challenges from outside the White House.
+While some Republican-led legislatures have championed conversation therapy, other states and communities have banned it.
+The American Psychological Association says conversation therapy is not based on science and is harmful to a participant's mental health.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)